flotiq/flotiq-docs/docs/panel/webhooks/sync.md

 - PRE-UPDATE - before updating existing objects
 - PRE-DELETE - before deleting existing objects.

-When a sync webhook is registered - Flotiq backend will call out to an external service when you make an API call that would normally trigger a create, update or delete operation on your content.
+When a sync webhook is registered - the Flotiq backend will call out to an external service when you make an API call that would normally trigger a create, update or delete operation on your content.
 This external service can do one of 2 things:

 - modify the payload that was originally sent to Flotiq and pass it for further processing,
 - stop the request from processing further.